liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/login.rst

 specified email address and sends a 200 HTTP response to the frontend, so the frontend can tell the user to expect an email.
 The user has to click on the activation link to activate their account.
-The *path* component all such links starts with ``/activate/``.
+The *path* component of all such links starts with ``/activate/``.
 Once the frontend receives a click on such a link, it must post a JSON request containing the path to the ``activate_account`` endpoint of the backend::